Wrath of Caine: Critical reception

 Wrath of Caine was met with generally favorable reviews from music critics.
 Omar Burgess of HipHopDX said "Pusha is essentially on cruise control for the duration of his freebie prelude to My Name Is My Name.
 None of this is to say that Wrath of Caine isn’t worth the five minutes it should take to download and play or stream it on the device of your choice.
 Even when most of his focus is likely on his upcoming Def Jam long player, Pusha T can show off, be humble, recount his rock chopping days and actually rap with the best of them.
 And in a bleak, boring first quarter, that’s more than a lot of people are offering".
 Ralph Bristout of XXL gave the mixtape an XL rating, saying "Clocking at a little over half an hour, Wrath Of Caine, although a quick fix, serves as an overall potent listen.
-It’s no doubt that Pusha is at his best—displaying the same championed vernacular that’s crowned him underground king since he first instructed “Playas we ain’t the same, I’m into ’caine and guns,” on his Clipse advent LP, Lord Willin’.
-Succinct while covering all necessary bases—“Blocka” and “Take My Life” successfully marries the streets with its kissing cousin, reggae—WOC is another batch of pure dope that only Neighborhood P could’ve provided".
 Mike Madden of Consequence of Sound gave the mixtape three out of five stars, saying "Though not quite a Rich Forever or even a 4eva N a Day, the 36-minute Wrath of Caine typically sounds like the work of one of rap’s most exciting voices – exactly what it is.
-Utter misfires like French Montana’s faceplant of a Future imitation on “Doesn’t Matter” notwithstanding, it bangs pretty uniformly.
-The Rick Ross-assisted “Millions” is a worthy cousin of “I Still Wanna”, while the stuttering, propulsive “Blocka” is stocked with Pusha's prince-of-darkness seethe: “All praise to the most high on both sides / I pray to God, I pray for hard, I won’t lie".